Laurence Binyon: Later life

 Between 1933 and 1943, Binyon published his acclaimed translation of Dante's Divine Comedy in an English version of terza rima, made with some editorial assistance from Ezra Pound.
 He dedicated twenty years to his translation and finished it shortly before his death.
 Its readership was dramatically increased when Paolo Milano selected it for "The Portable Dante" in Viking's Portable Library series.
-Binyon significantly revised his translation of all three parts for the project, and the volume went through three major editions and eight printings (while other volumes in the same series went out of print) before it was replaced by the Mark Musa translation in 1981.
+Binyon significantly revised his translation of all three parts for the project, and the volume went through three major editions and eight printings, while other volumes in the same series went out of print, before it was replaced by the Mark Musa translation in 1981.

 During the Second World War, Binyon continued to write poetry including a long poem about the London Blitz, "The Burning of the Leaves", which is regarded by many as his masterpiece.
 In 2016, Paul O'Prey edited a new selection of his poems, Poems of Two Wars, which brought together the poems written during both wars, with an introductory essay on Binyon's work that makes the case for his later poetry to be considered as his best.

 At his death, Binyon was working on a major three-part Arthurian trilogy, the first part of which was published after his death as The Madness of Merlin (1947).

 He died in Dunedin Nursing Home, Bath Road, Reading, on 10 March 1943, aged 73, after an operation.
 A funeral service was held at Trinity College Chapel, Oxford, on 13 March 1943.

 There is a slate memorial in St Mary's Church, in Aldworth, Berkshire, where Binyon's ashes were scattered.
 On 11 November 1985, Binyon was among 16 Great War poets commemorated on a slate stone unveiled in Westminster Abbey's Poets' Corner.
-The inscription on the stone quotes a fellow Great War poet, Wilfred Owen.
-It reads: "My subject is War, and the pity of War.
+The inscription on the stone was taken from Wilfred Owen's "Preface" to his poems and reads: "My subject is War, and the pity of War.
 The Poetry is in the pity".

 Family

-His three daughters (Helen, Margaret and Nicolete) became artists.
+His three daughters Helen, Margaret and Nicolete became artists.
 Helen Binyon (1904–1979) studied with Paul Nash and Eric Ravilious, illustrating many books for the Oxford University Press, and was also a marionettist.
 She later taught puppetry and published Puppetry Today (1966) and Professional Puppetry in England (1973).
 Margaret Binyon wrote children's books, which were illustrated by Helen.
 Nicolete, as Nicolete Gray, was a distinguished calligrapher and art scholar.